aniiketbarphe/Analyze_Audio_Data_to_Identify_Indian_Bird_Species-BirdCLEF-2024-Competition/README.md

 Banner picture of a Malabar Trogon by Saswat Mishra Inset picture of a Sholicola by Ian Lockwood

+Dataset Description
+Your challenge in this competition is to identify which birds are calling in recordings made in a Global Biodiversity Hotspot in the Western Ghats.
+This is an important task for scientists who monitor bird populations for conservation purposes.
+More accurate solutions could enable more comprehensive monitoring.

+This competition uses a hidden test set.
+When your submitted notebook is scored, the actual test data will be made available to your notebook.

+Files
+train_audio/ The training data consists of short recordings of individual bird calls generously uploaded by users of xenocanto.org.
+These files have been downsampled to 32 kHz where applicable to match the test set audio and converted to the ogg format.
+The training data should have nearly all relevant files; we expect there is no benefit to looking for more on xenocanto.org and appreciate your cooperation in limiting the burden on their servers.

+test_soundscapes/ When you submit a notebook, the test_soundscapes directory will be populated with approximately 1,100 recordings to be used for scoring.
+They are 4 minutes long and in ogg audio format.
+The file names are randomized but have the general form of soundscape_xxxxxx.ogg.
+It should take your submission notebook approximately five minutes to load all of the test soundscapes.

+unlabeled_soundscapes/ Unlabeled audio data from the same recording locations as the test soundscapes.

+train_metadata.csv A wide range of metadata is provided for the training data.
+The most directly relevant fields are:

+primary_label - a code for the bird species.
+You can review detailed information about the bird codes by appending the code to https://ebird.org/species/, such as https://ebird.org/species/amecro for the American Crow.
+Not all species have their own pages; some links will fail. latitude & longitude: coordinates for where the recording was taken.
+Some bird species may have local call 'dialects,' so you may want to seek geographic diversity in your training data. author - The user who provided the recording.
+filename: the name of the associated audio file. sample_submission.csv A valid sample submission.

+row_id: A slug of soundscape_[soundscape_id]_[end_time] for the prediction.
+[bird_id]: There are 182 bird ID columns.
+You will need to predict the probability of the presence of each bird for each row. eBird_Taxonomy_v2021.csv - Data on the relationships between different species.

 Competition Link:- https://www.kaggle.com/competitions/birdclef-2024?inquiry-id=inq_XUETmWriuTmmgb6npjKqbpfHtsQj&reference-id=10663864&subject=10663864&status=completed&fields%5Bcurrent-selfie%5D%5Btype%5D=selfie&fields%5Bcurrent-selfie%5D%5Bvalue%5D%5Bid%5D=self_AUqjBFhBWkNVQDN7BPnQXu85YAjR&fields%5Bcurrent-selfie%5D%5Bvalue%5D%5Btype%5D=Selfie%3A%3AProfileAndCenter